 Before we go deeper into the topic, it’s only right that we define what a freelance writer is.

 They usually write to finish several projects.
-When it’s done, they no longer work for the company anymore.
+When the project is done, their association with the company ends.
 However, the contract can be extended if the employer and the writer agree to it.

 Great freelance writers have an excellent command of grammar and can easily change writing tones when needed.
 They’re flexible with their writing style and can write on different topics with ease.

-Writers are generally left alone to do their job making it perfect for introverts that want to work from home.
+Writers are generally left alone to do their job making it perfect for introverts who want to work from home.

 Writing is an in-demand skill.
 It’s a profession needed by almost every business.
 To find high-paying freelance jobs, continue reading the list below.